Factbox: Latest international reaction to arrest of Reuters reporters in Myanmar

 -- The United States said it was “deeply disappointed” by Myanmar’s decision to pursue charges under the Official Secrets Act against the two reporters.

-“The media freedom that is so critical to rule of law and a strong democracy requires that journalists be able to do their jobs,” State Department spokeswoman Heather Nauert said in a statement.
+“The media freedom that is so critical to rule of law and a strong democracy requires that journalists be able to do their jobs,” State Department spokeswoman Heather Nauert said in a statement on Wednesday.
 “We reiterate our call for Wa Lone and Kyaw Soe Oo’s immediate and unconditional release.”

 -- “Imprisonment of Reuters reporters for investigating Rohingya atrocities is a miscarriage of justice.
-Press freedom is essential for democracy,” U.S. Senator Edward Markey said in a Twitter post.
+Press freedom is essential for democracy,” U.S. Senator Edward Markey said in a Twitter post on Wednesday.

--- Britain’s embassy in Myanmar said in a statement, “We remain deeply concerned by this case and its effect on freedom of the press, one of the key pillars of any democracy.
-We call again for their release.”

--- France expressed its concern after the court heaaring.
+-- France expressed its concern after the court hearing on Wednesday.

 “We call for the respect of their fundamental rights, their immediate release by the Burmese authorities and the free access of the media to (Rakhine State),” the French foreign ministry said in a statement.

+-- The spokesman for the U.N. secretary-general said on Wednesday the U.N. team in Myanmar was following the case very closely.

+“The secretary-general has repeated and will continue to repeat his concern at the erosion of press freedom in Myanmar and calling on the international community to do everything to secure the journalists’ release and freedom of the press,” said spokesman Stephane Dujarric.

--- Representatives of the European Union delegation in Myanmar also attended the court hearing and the EU said it continued to expect the Myanmar authorities to ensure the full protection of the journalists’ rights.
+-- Representatives of the European Union delegation in Myanmar also attended the court hearing and the EU said it continued to expect Myanmar authorities to ensure the full protection of the journalists’ rights.

 “The EU considers this case an important test for Myanmar’s commitment to press freedom, an independent judiciary and the development of democratic institutions.
 A free press that can work without intimidation and fear of undue arrest and prosecution is a fundamental element of any democratic society,” the EU delegation in Myanmar said.